UMD-INST377/Group-Project-Base/README.md

 # INST377 Final Project | Movie Database

 ## Targeted Browser
-We mainly targeted users using Google Chrome.
+Our app is targeted towards PC/Windows browsers such as Chrome and Firefox.

 ## Description:
-For the final project, we are developing a website that shows general information about tv shows.
-The website will provide different genres of tv shows.
-The potential genres are popular movies, crime, drama, and animation (the genres may change when developing the website).
-The website will also provide the ratings of each movie display.
-The project idea is feasible for a six-week time limit and it is a web-appropriate project.
+For the final project, we are developing a website that shows general information about movies.
+The home page displays the movie that are popular currently.
+You can also use the search bar in the home screen to find a movie.
+The genres tab allows you to view and filter movies based on genre.
+The movies are sorted using an internal vote counte, with the movies that have the most votes shown first.
+The genres can only be selected one at a time through the dropdown menu.
+The charts tab will show two graphs.
+One graph will display the movies that are popular right now, and the other grap will show the most popular movies that are airing right now.
+The second graph also has a button that let's you swap to the most popular TV shows that are airing right now.
+The graphs change weekly as the database is updated.

 ## GitHub Page:
 [Movie Database](https://mchang7489.github.io/INST377-Final-Project/client/index2.html)